cloudquery/cloudquery/plugins/source/aws/docs/configuration.md

   If true, will log AWS debug logs, including retries and other request/response metadata

-## Account
+## accounts

 This is used to specify one or more accounts to extract information from.
+Note that it should be an array of objects, each with the following fields:

 - `id` (string) (**required**)